 Anything that carries an electric current produces EMFs.
 This EIS defines EMFs as electric and magnetic fields with an extremely low frequency range of 3 to 3,000 Hz.
+Electric and magnetic fields are not coupled or interrelated in the ELF range the same way that they are at higher frequency ranges.
+Therefore, in the ELF range it is more appropriate to refer to them as "electric and magnetic fields" rather than "electromagnetic fields.
 Electric and magnetic fields result from the flow of electrical current through wires or electrical devices and increase as the current increases.
 Shielded underground cables do not produce electric fields above ground but can produce a magnetic field (NIEHS 2002).
 Magnetic fields pass through most materials, are difficult to shield, and are the primary concern regarding potential health effects associated with EMFs from transmission lines (DOE 2012).